dongshen/gradle/coverityfortifyPlugin/README.md

-# gradle
-Coverity &amp; Fortify gradle plugin
+# Coverity &amp; Fortify for gradle plugin

 <p>You need add following line in your root build.gradle file:</p>